DeniCastro/DeniCastro/README.md

-### ॐ Hello 👋🏻😊, I'm Deni and I'm a student.
+### ॐ Hi 👋🏻😊, I'm Deni and I'm a student.
 Welcome to my GitHub ॐ

 <div align="center">
   <a href="https://github.com/DeniCastro">